Church Training Programmes

 3.Certificate in Christian Ministry and Leadership

 This course is a one-year certificate programme in Christian Ministry and Leadership.
 The course involves training in core ministry areas such as evangelism, teaching of doctrine, nurturing of spirituality, skills development in administration and management, Christian leadership and pastoral care.
-The course is made up of 6 modules of 10 credits and will be taught using both physical and virtual classroom presentations, placements and a preparation of a portfolio.
+The course is made up of 6 modules of 10 credits and will be taught using virtual classroom presentations, placements and a preparation of a portfolio.
 The aim of the course is to train Christian leaders who will faithfully believe the Scriptures and fashion their lives according to the truth of the gospel, people who will understand and be able to interpret and teach the Bible to other people through evangelism, preaching and bible studies, Christian leaders who will not just know the doctrines of the church but whose ministry and lifestyles will be informed by the doctrines of the Christian faith.
 The course is also aimed at offering practical skill in thinking, vision casting, management and administration pastoral care.

 a.
 Understanding the Bible for Teaching and Preaching